This is an official version.

 Access to medical facilities required

-A contest shall not be held in a location that is more than a 20 minute ambulance drive from an emergency surgical facility in a general hospital where access to a
+49. A contest shall not be held in a location that is more than a 20 minute ambulance drive from an emergency surgical facility in a general hospital where access to a CAT scan facility is available and that is staffed by a qualified surgeon with appropriate facilities, including those for anaesthesia, radiology and intensive care.

 Admission for authority members and boxers